Piddingworth Greg Benton

 Let us choose to not become another lie,

-damned lie, or statistic.
+damned lie, or even just a statistic.